| Feature | Zo | Fabric |

 - You can SSH in and access everything directly

 Your data isn't locked into anyone's proprietary format.
-Sync files to your local machine, back up however you want, use any tool that can read standard files.
+Sync files to your local machine, back up however you want, use any tool that reads standard files.

 AI That Takes Action

 Fabric's AI helps you search and summarize.
-You ask questions, it finds answers in your content.
+You ask questions about your content, and it finds answers.

-Zo's AI does that too—but it can also act:
+Zo's AI does that too, but it also acts on what it finds:

 One Subscription, Many Capabilities